Peter O'Toole: Personal views

+Ireland

+The son of an Irishman, O’Toole had a strong affinity with Ireland and on occasion referred to himself as Irish: “I consider myself to be an Irishman but I have lived most of my life in England so I am fairly bogus Irish actor as such”.
+In an interview with Charlie Rose in 1992 he said Irishness was “almost the centre of my very being” and that “Everything I think of is coloured by its history, by its literature, by its people, by its geography”.
+He recalls that he was “a bit of a misfit, a bit of an odd man out” but that when he went to County Kerry, Ireland in 1946 he realized “I wasn’t different at all”.

+He possessed an Irish passport and believed he may have been born in Connemara.
+He owned a house in Ireland located in Clifden, County Galway.
+In 1969, he met future Irish president Michael D. Higgins and the two developed a friendship.

+His son Lorcan was born in Dublin in 1983.
+He told his friends that he wanted him to be "raised as an Irishman".

 Relationships

-In 1959, he married Welsh actress Siân Phillips, with whom he had two daughters: actress Kate and Patricia.
+In 1959, O'Toole married Welsh actress Siân Phillips, with whom he had two daughters: actress Kate and Patricia.
 They were divorced in 1979.
 Phillips later said in two autobiographies that O'Toole had subjected her to mental cruelty, largely fuelled by drinking, and was subject to bouts of extreme jealousy when she finally left him for a younger lover.

-O'Toole and his girlfriend, model Karen Brown, had a son, Lorcan O'Toole (born 17 March 1983), when O'Toole was fifty years old.
+O'Toole and his girlfriend, model Karen Brown, had a son, Lorcan O'Toole (born 17 March 1983), when O'Toole was 50 years old.
 Lorcan, now an actor, was a pupil at Harrow School, boarding at West Acre from 1996.

 Sports

 O'Toole played rugby league as a child in Leeds and was also a rugby union fan, attending Five Nations matches with friends and fellow rugby fans Richard Harris, Kenneth Griffith, Peter Finch and Richard Burton.
 He was also a lifelong player, coach and enthusiast of cricket and a fan of Sunderland A.F.C.
 His support of Sunderland was passed on to him through his father, who was a labourer in Sunderland for many years.
 He was named their most famous fan.
 The actor in a later interview expressed that he no longer considered himself as much of a fan following the demolition of Roker Park and the subsequent move to the Stadium of Light.
 He described Roker Park as his last connection to the club and that everything "they meant to him was when they were at Roker Park".